Do I need to buy new wiper blades?

 In colder climates, before winter starts, get new wipers that are specially designed for winter, even if your blades are functioning fine, now.
 The ice and snow in winter will damage regular wiper blades much faster than those manufactured to withstand cold temperatures and frozen windshields.

 Your windshield wipers are essential for driving safely because they either improve or inhibit visibility.
 They’re one of the easiest parts of your car to maintain.
-Your owner’s manual will tell you the length and type of wipers best suited for your car.
+Your owner’s manual will tell you the right wiper blades dimensions – so you can choose the length and type of wiper blade refills best suited for your car.